youssefaitb/youssefaitb.github.io/_africa/africa-literature-1.md

 ---

-## Introduction
+## On Intra-African Trade

 With this dashboard, I want to offer a go-to theme-indexed compilation of the published papers on intra-African trade from the 1990s to the current day.
+This page asks and answers: what do we know about intra-African trade?

 I continuously monitor the economics literature, as well as adjacent disciplines for newly released papers.